 Anyone meddling in the business of wizards should beware.
 Continue reading “The Mage Tower”

-A cabin in the woods can be many things: from a forester dwelling to a monstrous conspiracy with international branches.
+A cabin in the woods can be many things: from a forester dwelling to an outpost of a monstrous conspiracy with international branches.

 Small keeps are built along roads and borders to protect noble domains and the farmlands from raiders and the horrors of the wilderness.
 Ever so often, these keeps fall on the wrong hands as wars are long, borders shifts, and once-powerful realms collapse.
 Then new residents move into these keeps: undead, bands of brigands, exiled heretic templars, necromancers, and their like.